SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-You can assign a value to a constant property at any point during initialization, as long as it is set to a definite value by the time initialization finishes.
+You can assign a value to a constant property at any point during initialization, as long as it's set to a definite value by the time initialization finishes.
 Once a constant property is assigned a value, it can't be further modified.